benkoppe/bear-trak-backend/README.md

 ## Todo

 - [ ] write `go-server` tests & integrate into `Pipeline`.
-- [ ] the codebase yearns for postgreSQL.
+- [ ] the codebase yearns for a database.
-  - log gym capacity history for trends?
+  - log gym capacity history trends?
+  - log dining menu trends?
   - social features?
 - [ ] centralize shared data like external transit URLs.
-- [ ] create the `otp` graph in the build step.
+- [x] create the `otp` graph in the build step.
 - [ ] figure out how to detect when the `otp` static GTFS data becomes invalid.
-- [ ] figure out why the `Pipeline` sometimes doesn't create a replica for `otp`.
+- [x] figure out why the `Pipeline` sometimes doesn't create a replica for `otp`.

 ## How to deploy